Education mental health practitioner is a growing career that helps children and young people to get early intervention for mental health difficulties

 - travel between schools and colleges undertaking early interventions and assessments of children and young people - a driving license may be required

-- communicate effectively and build meaningful therapeutic relationships with young people
+- communicate effectively and build meaningful therapeutic relationships with children and young people

-- refer young people to alternative services or to a high intensity support service if necessary
+- refer children and young people to alternative services or to a high intensity support service if necessary

 - plan, implement and manage own caseloads